 Don't forget to look up to see Jug Handle Arch.

-We recommend you drive this canyon from top to bottom to enjoy the views as you descend.
-A great way to return from Canyonlands National Park, Dead Horse Point State Park, or Gemini Bridges, Trail #22.
+We recommend you drive this canyon from top to bottom to enjoy the amazing views as you descend.
+Plus you’ll have fewer problems if you encounter unexpected obstacles.
+It’s a great way to return from Canyonlands National Park, Dead Horse Point State Park, or Gemini Bridges, trail #27.

 Submitted by Rich

 Ran the trail from south to north.
 Overall the trail is easy, however, waypoint 2 (the tunnel and Pucker Pass) are rather difficult.
 At the tunnel, the trail has been torn up terribly.
 In a stock Xterra, I had a difficult time making a decent line through all the rocks and ruts.
 At the narrows section, the trail has a lot of basketball-sized rocks in soft sandy soil making them roll all over and making you lose traction.
 Those two sections (in my opinion) should be rated as blue, the rest of the trail is green.
 After those two obstacles, the rest of the trail was easy.